 Photoshop transcended being a piece of software to become a verb indicating any kind of image manipulation.
 The problem is that it costs you money.
 The cost isn’t quite as extravagant as it was years ago because of Adobe’s Creative Cloud subscription bundles, but it’s still a decent investment, and many people go out looking for the best Photoshop alternative they can find.
 Most of the time, that’s the open-source gem GIMP.
+If the features and tools Gimp offers can’t fully satisfy your needs, but Adobe Photoshop’s cost is still a problem for you, look through the possible ways of how to get Photoshop for free and enjoy its image editing capabilities to the fullest.

 What is GIMP?